"Doctor Ayla, Doctor Ayla for ER!”

-I interrupt CPR to check the girl’s pulse, feeling as concentrated as possible with my fingers in the neck looking for the carotid arteries, but to no avail.
+I interrupt CPR to check the girl’s pulse, with my fingers at her neck looking for the carotid arteries, concentrating as hard as possible, but to no avail.
 At the same time, I listen to the heart with my stethoscope, but as much as I want to hear it, it remains silent.

 No breathing, no heartbeat.

 I look into the mother's eyes and know that I don't have to say anything anymore, that she already felt it.
 She was crying before we stopped CPR.